Captain Beefheart: Legacy

 Van Vliet has been the subject of two documentaries, the BBC's 1997 The Artist Formerly Known as Captain Beefheart, narrated by John Peel, and the 2006 independent production Captain Beefheart: Under Review.

 According to Peel, "If there has ever been such a thing as a genius in the history of popular music, it's Beefheart ...
 A psychedelic shaman who frequently bullied his musicians and sometimes alarmed his fans, Don somehow remained one of rock's great innocents."
 Mike Barnes referred to him as an "iconic counterculture hero" who, with the Magic Band, "went on to stake out startling new possibilities for rock music".
 Lester Bangs cited Beefheart as "one of the four or five unqualified geniuses to rise from the hothouses of American music in the Sixties", while John Harris of The Guardian praised the music's "pulses with energy and ideas, the strange way the spluttering instruments meld together".
 A Rolling Stone biography said that, because his work "breaks so many of rock's conventions at once, Beefheart's music has always been more influential than popular."
-Far Out cites the music of Captain Beefheart as laying "the groundwork for post-punk, new wave, and no wave, allowing the likes of Brian Eno and David Bowie to pick up from where Beefheart had left off".

 Many artists have cited Van Vliet as an influence, beginning with the Edgar Broughton Band, who covered "Dropout Boogie" as "Apache Drop Out" in 1970, as did the Kills 32 years later.
 The Minutemen were fans of Beefheart, and were among the few to synthesize his music with their own–Michael Azerrad describes the Minutemen's early output as "highly caffeinated Captain Beefheart running down James Brown tunes", and notes that Beefheart was the group's "idol".
-Others who conveyed the same influence are John Cale of the Velvet Underground, Buzz Osborne of Melvins, Little Feat, Laurie Anderson, the Residents and Henry Cow.
+Others who conveyed the same influence are John Cale of the Velvet Underground, Jack White of The White Stripes, Buzz Osborne of Melvins, Little Feat, Laurie Anderson, the Residents and Henry Cow.
 Industrial music pioneers Genesis P-Orridge of Throbbing Gristle and Psychic TV, and poet mystic Z'EV, cited Van Vliet and Zappa as influences.
 More notable were those emerging during the early days of punk rock, such as the Clash and John Lydon of the Sex Pistols.
 Frank Discussion of punk rock band the Feederz learned to play guitar by listening to Trout Mask Replica and Lick My Decals Off, Baby.

 Cartoonist and writer Matt Groening first saw Beefheart and the Magic Band perform in the front row at the Arlene Schnitzer Concert Hall in the early 1970s.
 He later declared Trout Mask Replica to be the greatest album ever made.
 He considered the appeal of the Magic Band as outcasts who were even "too weird for the hippies".
 Groening served as the curator of the All Tomorrow's Parties festival that reunited the post–Beefheart Magic Band.